-Every pet should visit his or her veterinarian regularly and receive regular vaccinations in order to stay healthy.
+Every pet should visit their veterinarian regularly and receive vaccinations in order to stay healthy.
 Core vaccines are generally recommended for all pets.
 Lifestyle vaccines are designed for pets that are at risk for certain diseases based on their daily routines.

-Because each pet’s lifestyle is unique, it’s important for pet owners to understand which vaccines are right for their pet.
-At mypet.com, pet owners can take a risk assessment to find out what diseases their pet may be at risk for and how to protect against them.
+Because each pet’s lifestyle is unique, it’s important for cat parents to understand which vaccines are right for their fur baby.